Skip to content

 1. On receiving an authentication prompt the handler must check if a token was passed in the request.login_hint_token parameter.

 2. The token must be validated, with replay prevention.
 This is done at the Connect2id server token introspection endpoint using the revoke=true option.
-The client_id of the OpenID authentication request (obtained from request.client_id) should be checked to be present in the token aud (audience).
-If the token is invalid or expired, the handler must present the regular login prompt to the user.
+The token must have the required audience and scope.
+The client_id of the OpenID authentication request (obtained from request.client_id) is used to check token audience.
+If the token is invalid or expired, the handler must present the regular login prompt to the end-user.

 3. Submit the token sub (subject) in response to the authentication prompt.
 If ID token auth_time, acr and other claims were passed via the token data they can be used to configure the new web session.
 Alternatively, the session may be given a special acr to clearly indicate that it was bootstrapped with a token.

-Connect2id is researching an alternative flow where the native app is provisioned with a device_secret that links to a device session managed by the identity provider.
-Device sessions and secrets were originally devised for the OpenID Connect native SSO.
+Connect2id is researching an alternative flow where the native app is provisioned with a device_secret that links to a native client group session managed by the IdP.
+These sessions were originally devised for the OpenID Connect native SSO.

 • Straightforward conversion from a device to a web session.